• Skip to main content

 Yes, a chinchilla can eat some vegetables.
 Chinchillas are herbivores, which means they consume plants as the bulk of their diet.

-Chinchillas can have some vegetables in small amounts and moderation.
-Not all vegetables are safe for chinchillas.
+Chinchillas can have some vegetables in small amounts and on occasion.
+They should never be a major part of the diet.
+And not all vegetables are safe for chinchillas.
 Some will cause harm.

 I’m sure that this answer probably leaves you with plenty of follow up questions.